manio-org/jekyll-now/_posts/2018-02-02-write-elegant-loops-using-loop-invariants.md

 ```

 Although the code is short, it still takes some time to reason about its correctness
-because the loop has multiple exist points.
+because the loop has multiple exit points.
 You may need to validate the following
 cases one by one to see if the function returns the right value.

 1. what if the loop body is never run because `array[0] < x == false`
 2. what if the size of the array is 0 (in which the code above fails)
 3. what if the size of the array is 1 (a common corner case)
-4. what if the we cannot find a number that is larger than or equal to `x`
+4. what if we cannot find a number that is larger than or equal to `x`
-5. what if the number we find is the last one in the array (a coner case you may want to check)
+5. what if the number we find is the last one in the array (a corner case you may want to check)
 6. how about a regular case

 Let's use loop invariant so we do not need to worry about any of the above.
 After a few trials,